EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

-  * {TXT:EDDI ship loadout paintjob} The paintjob on the ship
+  * {TXT:EDDI ship loadout paintjob} The paintjob of the ship
   * {TXT:EDDI ship loadout ship} The ship
   * {INT:EDDI ship loadout shipid} The ID of the ship
   * {TXT:EDDI ship loadout shipident} The identification string of the ship